Sixteenth TPiE (Tibetan Parliament-in-Exile)

 She is the Founding Director of Empowering the Vision Project (ENVISION).
 She also serves on the board of Empowering the Vision Project, Buddhist Women’s Educational Society and TCHRD.
 Ms. Aukatsang was earlier elected to the member of the 14th and 15th TPiE.

 Mr. Konchok Yangphel was born in Markham, Tibet and fled to India in 1993.
 He attended high school at TCV Suja and Senior Secondary School at TCV Upper.
 He was the recipient of the prestigious Sherig Best Boy award for excellence.
 He completed BA Political Science from Ramjas College, DU in 2005 and MA Political Science from DU in 2007.
 During his college years, he worked as the President of the Regional Tibetan Youth Congress, Delhi.
-He later became an executive member of the Tibetan Youth Congress for two consecutive terms from 2007-13 during which has travelled across the world including US, Europe and Australia for campaigns and presentation on Tibet-related issues.
+He later became an executive member of the Tibetan Youth Congress for two consecutive terms from 2007-13 during which has traveled across the world including US, Europe and Australia for campaigns and presentations on Tibet-related issues.

 Mr. Pema Delek was born in 1952 in Lingtsang, Kham, Tibet.
 After arriving in exile in 1959, he studied at CST Bylakuppe and Namdroling Monastery, Bylakuppe before joining Sanskrit University in Varanasi.